 A: We buy the vehicles we test from dealers just like an ordinary consumer.
 If the test isn't part of our regular schedule but was specially requested by the manufacturer, then the manufacturer reimburses us.
 Otherwise, it's paid for out of our crash testing budget.

-Q: Your ratings sometimes indicates that a rating applies only to a vehicle built after a certain date when there is a a design change in the middle of the model year.
+Q: Your ratings sometimes indicate that a rating applies only to a vehicle built after a certain date because of a design change in the middle of the model year.
 Yet dealers and the vehicle manufacturers themselves often don't know about the change or acknowledge it.
 How can I be sure whether a particular vehicle includes the change?

 A: Information about such changes in the middle of a model year often doesn't filter down to the dealer level or to the automaker's public relations employees.
 But Institute engineers have verified these changes with company engineers.
 You can tell when a specific vehicle was manufactured by looking at the certification label typically affixed to the car on or near the driver door.

 Q: How can I determine the model year of a vehicle so that I can look up the correct set of ratings?

 A: A vehicle's model year is coded into the 17-digit Vehicle Information Number (VIN), which has a standardized format across all manufacturers as required by federal regulation.
 The 10th character represents the model year and is coded as follows:

 |VIN 10th character||Model year||VIN 10th character||Model year||VIN 10th character||Model year|